-Non members of the furrow like farmers renting land for farming water is allocated to them once they pay water user fee which is somehow large compared to the fee charged to furrow members.
-Furrow chairman is the overall in charge for all activities in the furrow.
-Traditional furrow Committees have duty to draft water allocation schedule, organizing people in cleaning and maintenance of the furrow.
+Non-members of the furrow like farmers renting land for farming water is allocated to them once they pay the water user fee which is somehow large compared to the fee charged to furrow members.
+The furrow chairman is the overall in charge for all activities in the furrow.
+Traditional furrow Committees must draft water allocation schedule, organizing people to clean and maintain the furrow.
 Women, elders and people with Human immunodeficiency virus (HIV) are excluded in cleaning and maintenance of the furrow.

 Election for new members in the Committee is held every 3 years.
 All furrows in lowland have bank accounts for keeping large amounts of money collected from members as water fee.
 All furrows are registered with Pangani Basin Water Office where they usually pay annual water fee.